microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.5.1.6 *(March 29th 2017)*
+	- Fixing the return value in Core.CasesToCsv and Core.CaseRead for EntitySearch and EntitySelect.

   - Version 1.5.1.5 *(March 28th 2017)*
 	- Fixing the situation, where no value is selected for an EntitySearch or EntitySelect field and not all items have been synced with the API.